grahamcarman/docs/astro/configure-deployment-resources.md

 To transfer a Deployment from one Workspace to another, the Workspaces must be in the same Organization.
 Transferred Deployments cannot be transferred to a different cluster from the one in which they were created.

 Only the users who are members of the target Workspace can access the Deployment after it is transferred.
-To transfer a Deployment, you must be a Workspace Admin or Editor in both the original Workspace and the target Workspace.
+To transfer a Deployment, you must be a Workspace Owner or Operator in both the original Workspace and the target Workspace.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **Options** menu and select **Transfer Deployment**.